Mountain Bike Tire

 As already pointed out, the type of mountain biking adventure one prefers differs from biker to biker, and this aspect should help you determine the type of tires you will need and the type of mountain bike you will have to purchase.

-Though you can purchase multiple sets of tires, it is important to check the tires on the Mountain Bike you wish to purchase.
+Though you can purchase multiple sets of tires, you must check the tires on the Mountain Bike you wish to purchase.

 If you are a biker who loves riding on rough terrains, your mountain bike should have wide, heavy tires that are ideal for handling the friction and dangers of rough terrains.

-Similarly, if your interest lies in mountain biking on pavements and well-paved paths, then narrow, smooth tires are what you need.
+Similarly, if you enjoy mountain biking on pavements and well-paved paths, you need narrow, smooth tires.

-However, a point to remember is that even tires used for mountain biking on the paved road do need to have friction, although on a lesser scale.
+However, a point to remember is that even tires used for mountain biking on the paved road need friction, although on a lesser scale.

 Using tires with high friction on paved areas can cause you to lose speed, so though high-friction tires can be used, they should be avoided.